 2019 - Advertising poster - Échappées Pyrénéennes - Musée des Beaux Arts de Pau - France

+With more 70 visits, the Pyrenean city of Pau is the most frequented place in race history.
 The great hours of the Tour de France retraced in this exhibition "Echappées pyrénéennes, des vélos et des hommes" (Pyrenean escapes, bicycles and men) visible at the Musée des Beaux-arts de Pau, from June 29th to September 8th 2019.
+With the participants Emile Arbes and Marc Lebreton both collectors.

 On the occasion of the passage of the Tour de France and the 100 years of the Yellow Jersey in Pau, the Fine Arts Museum displays an original exhibition on the bike and the riders.